dnzc/AdventOfCode/README.md

 # AdventOfCode
-My (golfed) advent of code solutions https://adventofcode.com/
+My advent of code solutions https://adventofcode.com/

+These were dreamt up by me at 5am so dont expect them to be pretty :D